Pictures of Hollis Woods: Characters

-The Regans - Old man, Izzy, and Steven.
+The Reagans - Old man, Izzy, and Steven.
 They want Hollis to be a part of her family even though she pushes them away.

 Josie - An elderly retired art teacher who adores Hollis, but is forgetful, so Hollis is afraid that the agency will find out and make her go to a different foster home, so she takes her to the Reagans summer cabin/house.

 Beatrice - Josie's cousin with whom she is very close.
 She is also a retired art teacher (like Josie) and now owns a movie theater.